Figma Integration: From Embeds to a Real Design Model

 Design Source management and sync

 When a Figma file is connected, Knapsack pulls the content via the Figma API and stores it in its own system.
-Authors work from that snapshot within their branch, so designs don't change underneath them mid-edit.
-When they're ready to incorporate updated Figma content, they trigger a manual sync.
+Authors work from that snapshot within their branch, then trigger a manual sync when ready to incorporate updates.

 Figma-to-Knapsack component linking

-Once a Figma component is linked to a Knapsack component, the integration automatically maps Figma component properties and variants to the coded component's props and API.
-Teams get a structured, always-current view of how the design spec relates to the implementation, directly on the component page.
+Once linked, the integration automatically maps Figma component properties and variants to the coded component's props and API, giving teams an always-current view of how the design spec relates to the implementation, directly on the component page.

-Teams that had been working around iframe limitations had a structured, stable way to connect their Figma work to their documentation.
-For the first time, teams could see their design spec and coded spec side by side in a single view.
+Teams that had been working around iframe limitations now had design spec and coded spec side by side, for the first time in one view.

 Documenting Figma Assets in Knapsack

-To support the integration, two new block types shipped alongside a new design source selector: an in-app browser that lets authors navigate connected files, expand the tree from page down to component and variant, and select a node without leaving Knapsack or managing a URL.
-The new blocks included a tiles block for displaying a set of frames or components as a visual grid, and a component block for documenting a specific Figma component with its variants and usage context.
-The existing embed block remained for teams who still wanted full iframe embeds.
+Two new block types shipped alongside a design source selector for browsing connected files down to component and variant: a tiles block for displaying a grid of frames or components, and a component block for documenting a specific component with its variants and usage.
+The existing embed block remained for teams who wanted full iframe embeds.

 06 — Lessons Learned